 Developing debriefing and assessment tools such as rating scales, checklists, evaluation forms, …;

-Try-out prior to conducting the training to participants should be run to verify its effectiveness and if futher adjutstments are required;
+Pilot testing prior to to conducting the training to participants to verify its effectiveness and if futher adjutstments are required;

 Conduct of simulation exercises

 The conduct of simulation training is when the exercise will be carried out with the participants.
 Sufficient time should be taken into account prior to, and after the exercise to enable thorough preparation and effective debriefing.